 How can parents monitor Instagram?

-Apart from checking the child phone themselves, all a parental monitoring app, such as Jiminy, to help them monitor the way their children are using Instagram., parents can Instagram.
+Apart from checking the child phone themselves, parents can use a parental monitoring app, such as Jiminy, to find out how their children are using Instagram.

 Jiminy can alert a parent about much more than inappropriate content.
 It can also help parents understand what type of content their child is exposed to, what kind of hashtags they’re using, who are they following and much more.